 All of the course materials for the online course, 4-day workshop, and review course are provided.
 We recommend reading the following books prior to attending to enrich your learning experience:

 - The writing reference is the APA Publication Manual of Style.
-Some writers prefer the booklet, Concise Rules of APA Style.
-Both are available from American Psychological Association's online store www.apastyle.org.
+Some writers prefer the Concise Rules of APA Style or the APA Style Workbook.
+All are available from American Psychological Association's online store www.apastyle.org.

 - A Bachelor's Degree is strongly recommended, but not required.